-Net cash provided by operating activities decreased \$71.9 million due to:
+Net cash provided by operating activities decreased \$94.8 million due to:

-- \$77.6 million decrease in cash from operating income, largely resulting from lower rent collections attributable to the impact of the COVID-19 pandemic on our tenants.
-Of the uncollected rents, we currently expect approximately half will not be collectible and the other half either has been or may be subject to rent concessions.
-We continue to negotiate with our tenants on repayment periods and since the pandemic began, we have executed over 600 rent deferrals, representing \$16.4 million of rent or 1.8% of annual base rent, within our consolidated and unconsolidated real estate portfolio.
-This deferred rent represents a weighted average deferral period of approximately 3 months, with weighted average repayment periods of approximately 10 months.
-While we believe the deferred rent will be paid by the tenants in accordance with the terms of their agreements, due to the uncertainty surrounding the COVID-19 pandemic, there can be no assurances that all such deferred rent will ultimately be paid, or paid within the timeframes negotiated and agreed upon.
-The duration and severity of the COVID-19 pandemic will continue to impact our ability to generate cash flow from operations; offset by, - \$5.7 million increase from cash paid in 2019 to settle treasury rate locks put in place to hedge changes in interest rates on a 30 year fixed rate debt offering.
+- \$101.6 million decrease in cash from operating income, largely resulting from lower rent collections attributable to the impact of the COVID-19 pandemic on our tenants.
+However, we continue to negotiate with our tenants on repayment periods and since the pandemic began, we have executed approximately 1,300 rent deferral agreements, representing \$30.6 million of rent or 3.5% of annual base rent, within our consolidated and unconsolidated real estate portfolio.
+This deferred rent represents, on a weighted average basis, deferral periods of approximately 3 months, with repayment periods of approximately 9.2 months beginning in December 2020.
+Due to the uncertainty surrounding the COVID-19 pandemic, there can be no assurances that all such deferred rent will ultimately be paid, or paid within the timeframes negotiated and agreed upon.
+The duration and severity of the COVID-19 pandemic will continue to impact our ability to generate cash flow from operations; offset by, - \$6.9 million increase from cash paid in 2019 to settle treasury rate locks put in place to hedge changes in interest rates on a 30 year fixed rate debt offering and to settle an interest rate swap breakage on the repayment of our \$300 million term loan during 2019.